-For more information go to the eSafetyParent page on the Office of the eSafety Commissioner website to learn about the digital environment and keep updated on your child’s technology use.
+For more information go to the eSafetyParent page on The eSafety Commissioner website to learn about the digital environment and keep updated on your child’s technology use.
 You can find out about using safety settings on your family’s web-connected devices, tips for choosing movies and games and strategies for keeping your child safe online.

 What can I do if my child is bullied online?